 8w0x0A &&& 8w0x0F

 denotes a set that contains 16 different 8-bit values, whose bit-pattern is XXXX1010, where the value of an X can be any bit.
+Note that there may be multiple ways to express a keyset using a mask operator; for example, 8w0xFA &&& 0w0x0F denotes the same keyset as in the example above.

 P4 targets may impose additional restrictions on the expressions on the left and right-hand side of a mask operator: for example, they may forbid non compile-time-constant expressions to be used in one or both positions.